nextcloud/documentation/developer_manual/general/code-of-conduct.rst

 As a contributor, ensure that you give full credit for the work of others and bear in mind how your changes affect others.
 It is also expected that you try to follow the development schedule and guidelines.

-As a user, remember that contributors work hard on their part of ownCloud and take great pride in it.
+As a user, remember that contributors work hard on their part of Nextcloud and take great pride in it.
 If you are frustrated your problems are more likely to be resolved if you can give accurate and well-mannered information to all concerned.

 Be respectful
 -------------

-In order for the ownCloud community to stay healthy its members must feel comfortable and accepted.
+In order for the Nextcloud community to stay healthy its members must feel comfortable and accepted.
 Treating one another with respect is absolutely necessary for this.
 In a disagreement, in the first instance assume that people mean well.

 We do not tolerate personal attacks, racism, sexism or any other form of discrimination.
 Disagreement is inevitable, from time to time, but respect for the views of others will go a long way to winning respect for your own view.
 Respecting other people, their work, their contributions and assuming well-meaning motivation will make community members feel comfortable and safe and will result in motivation and productivity.

 We expect members of our community to be respectful when dealing with other contributors, users and communities.
-Remember that ownCloud is an international project and that you may be unaware of important aspects of other cultures.
+Remember that Nextcloud is an international project and that you may be unaware of important aspects of other cultures.

 Be collaborative
 ----------------

 The Free Software Movement depends on collaboration: it helps limit duplication of effort while improving the quality of the software produced.
 In order to avoid misunderstanding, try to be clear and concise when requesting help or giving it.
 Remember it is easy to misunderstand emails (especially when they are not written in your mother tongue).
 Ask for clarifications if unsure how something is meant; remember the first rule – assume in the first instance that people mean well.

 As a contributor, you should aim to collaborate with other community members, as well as with other communities that are interested in or depend on the work you do.
-Your work should be transparent and be fed back into the community when available, not just when ownCloud releases.
+Your work should be transparent and be fed back into the community when available, not just when Nextcloud releases.
 If you wish to work on something new in existing projects, keep those projects informed of your ideas and progress.

 It may not always be possible to reach consensus on the implementation of an idea, so don’t feel obliged to achieve this before you begin.
 However, always ensure that you keep the outside world informed of your work, and publish it in a way that allows outsiders to test, discuss and contribute to your efforts.